sphinx-doc/sphinx/Doc-3k/reference/expressions.rst

 .. index:: pair: arithmetic; conversion

+..
+XXX no coercion rules are documented anymore

-When a description of an arithmetic operator below uses the phrase "the numeric arguments are converted to a common type," the arguments are coerced using the coercion rules listed at  :ref:`coercion-rules`.
+When a description of an arithmetic operator below uses the phrase "the numeric arguments are converted to a common type," the arguments are coerced using the coercion rules.
 If both arguments are standard numeric types, the following coercions are applied:

 * If either argument is a complex number, the other is converted to complex;